CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 | 100 | ![](img/motorcycle/100-samples-noisy.png) | ![](img/motorcycle/100-samples-denoised.png)

 ### Gaussian Filter
-I also implemented edge avoiding Gaussian instead of A-trous.
+I also implemented an edge avoiding Gaussian filter using a hard-coded 11 x 11 kernel instead of A-trous.
 The results are visually very similar, even without the weighted edge-avoidance:

+|

 ### Visual Analysis